Learn and practice meditation in a temple with instruction from local monks

 We will cap off the zen journey by visiting the Lao Red Cross center.
 We will be enjoying a sauna like how the locals do it, spiced with Lao herbs and flowers, creating a very distinct aroma that is said to heal your body and tissues.
 You can go into the sauna as many times as you want, and when you've had enough of the heat, we will have a 1hr massage right at the center.

-5.40pm - Join the chanting with novices, monks and villagers
+6pm - Head to another temple in town to join the chanting with novices, monks and villagers

 *** You can bring a pack of milk or it can be anything to the monk and he will do a blessing back to you